 Many states have strict regulations regarding how security deposits must be held.
 Virtual bank accounts make it easy to comply by allowing you to create dedicated sub-accounts for each tenant's security deposit.

-This ensures that funds are properly segregated from operating capital and readily accessible for return or deductions, as legally required.
+This ensures that funds are properly segregated from operating capital and are readily accessible for return or deductions, as required by law.
 It helps prevent accidental commingling of funds and simplifies the tracking of these specific liabilities.

 Virtual banking platforms are designed for automation, reducing the need for manual financial tasks.
 Features like automated rent collection, integrated bookkeeping, and ACH money movement streamline routine operations.